Teaching Your Cat to Respond to Their Name

 Understanding Feline Hearing and Attention

 But how does this relate to getting their attention?
-Well, ponder your cat’s ears like sophisticated radar dishes, constantly on the move, swiveling toward the source of a sound.
+Well, consider your cat’s ears like sophisticated radar dishes, constantly on the move, swiveling toward the source of a sound.
 When you call out their name, you are competing with a world full of auditory stimuli.
-It is crucial to realize that unlike dogs, who have evolved as pack animals and are naturally inclined to follow the leader, cats are solitary hunters.
+It very important to realize that unlike dogs, who have evolved as pack animals and are naturally inclined to follow the leader, cats are solitary hunters.
 Their response to hearing their name won’t be to please you but rather because they’ve learned, through the right training, to associate that sound with something rewarding.

 When it comes to grabbing their attention, the pitch and tone of your voice can make all the difference.
 Cats tend to prefer higher-pitched, softer sounds, as these resemble the vocalizations of their own species (think about the urgent tone of a meow when they’re hungry).
 So next time you call your kitty, keep your voice light and inviting.
 Your cat’s acute sense of hearing will tune in, and you become more interesting than that pesky fly buzzing on the other side of the room.